manuelkch/fastlane-plugin-code_push/README.md

 access_key  | Access Key for CodePush Login  | CODE_PUSH_ACCESS_KEY  |
 enforce  | Enforce logout before login  |  | false

+"enforce" is usefull if you want to be assure that actions are done by a specfic "user" and not by  the may current logged in user.
+Like in the context of a automatic build process

 ### Promote action
 https://github.com/Microsoft/code-push/blob/master/cli/README.md#promoting-updates